felilo/SUICoordinator/README.md

 ## Contributing

 Contributions to the SUICoordinator library are welcome!
 To contribute, simply fork this repository and make your changes in a new branch.
 When your changes are ready, submit a pull request to this repository for review.

-License

-The SUICoordinator library is released under the MIT license.
-See the LICENSE file for more information.